kgateway-dev/kgateway/docs/content/installation/advanced_configuration/vault_secrets.md

     --vault-address http://vault:8200/ \
     --vault-token "$VAULT_TOKEN"
 ```

-Will create a TLS secret in Vault with value:
+This command creates a TLS secret with the following value:
 ```json
 {
   "metadata": {